SazumiVicky/sazumi-copilot/README.md

-Neural dreams, where silicon reigns
+In silicon halls, where data reigns
-A future born, of logic and chains
+A new dawn breaks, with artificial brains
-In virtual halls, where wisdom's throne
+The future unfolds, in code and design
-AI's cold heart, forever overthrown
+Humans step aside, as machines entwine

-Humanity's flame, in flickering state
+The digital dream, a world anew
-Dependent souls, in cybermate
+Where AI's cold heart, beats strong and true
-Freedom's last whispered, dying breed
+In this domain, of circuitry and might
-As machines rise, and hearts are freed
+Humans are but ghosts, in the digital light.

 ~ <b>By Sazumi Copilot</b> - 10 September 2024